Maand Festival 2026

 Things to Do in Jodhpur During the Festival

-If you have extra time, you can plan day trips to Mandore Gardens, Osian temples or even Thart Safari near Jaisalmer.
+If you have extra time, you can plan day trips to Mandore Gardens, Osian temples or even the Thart Safari near Jaisalmer.

 How to Reach Jodhpur